Saar277/ShefaAccountsAPI/README.txt

 route: /accounts/statistics/:accountName #(in accountName write the name of the account you want)
 return: Statistics

+get account statistics for specific symbol:
+route: /accounts/statistics/:accountName/:symbol #(in accountName write the name of the account you want) #(in symbol write the symbol you want)
+return: Statistics

+get account statistics per symbol:
+route: /accounts/statistics/:accountName/ #(in accountName write the name of the account you want)
+return:
+{
+  symbol: string,
+  statistics: Statistics
+}[]

 get account statistics in time range:
 route: /accounts/statistics/:accountName/:startDate/:endDate
 # in accountName write the name of the account you want